ahall56/Differential-Drive-Robot/README.md

 - Polulu QTR-MD-06A Reflectance Sensor Array: 6-channel, 8mm pitch
 - BNO055 IMU for Orientation Sensing

+## Electrical Diagram

 ## Software Architecture
-The software architecture is built on a cooperative multitasking system that allows multiple tasks to run concurrently without a full-fledged operating system.
+The software architecture is built on a cooperative multitasking system that allows multiple tasks to run concurrently.

 ### Task Structure
 The system is organized into several cooperative tasks: